akanchha601/ML-DomainPhishingDetection/README.md

 # ML-DomainPhishingDetection

-## Project Details
-This work was completed by Akanchha Sinha as part of her Master's thesis work [12].
-This project involved Akanchha as the lead student researcher, advised by Dr. Nur Zincir-Heywood (zincir@cs.dal.ca) and Dr. Raghav Sampangi (raghav@cs.dal.ca).

 ## Overview
 Due to the phishing sites appearing genuine to users, detecting them is a challenging task.
 The SSL certificate that is generally used to secure and encrypt the communication,